ajakate/beemoviefier/README.md

 - `bb test` will run the test suite (what exists of it)

 If you run into issues and want to debug, there is a file generated called `run.sh` in the root directory that contains the full ffmpeg command that will be called.
 It's deleted on cleanup after a success but if the run fails or you kill the process before ffmpeg finishes you can inspect it and run it independently.

+If you're running the command on a remote server, none of the files are deleted on a non-zero exit code from ffmpeg.
+If you're using the default directory, you can simply ssh on the box and run `sh /tmp/run.sh` to debug the program.

 ## Additional links